enkimute/ganja.js/README.md

 metric contraction inner product, a Poincare duality operator and the main involutions and automorphisms.)

-(Technically, ganja.js is a code generator producing class that reificate algebraic literals and expressions by using reflection, a built-in tokenizer and a simple AST translator to rewrite functions containing algebraic expressions and literals.)
+(Technically, ganja.js is a code generator producing classes that reificate algebraic literals and expressions by using reflection, a built-in tokenizer and a simple AST translator to rewrite functions containing algebraic constructs to their procedural counterparts.)

 ### Contents